PaNOSC-ViNYL/ase/doc/development/proposals/labels.rst

 * ghost atoms
 * atoms with a core hole
-* atoms that need special basis set
+* atoms that need a special basis set
 * ...

 and some atoms are not atoms at all (methyl group, ...).